redbrick/blog/posts/2024-02-09-obsidian-configs.md

 ## Markdown

-Markdown is computer file format that is essentially a glorified `.txt` file.
-It uses special symbols to inform styling instead of proprietary formats like Word or Google Docs.
+Markdown is a computer file format that is essentially a glorified `.txt` file.
+It uses special symbols (or syntax) to inform styling instead of proprietary rich-text formats like Word or Google Docs.
 This makes it _super_ transportable.
 You can edit markdown files in _any_ text editor.

 I won't go into detail about how to actually write markdown, [GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) already have a pretty good guide on it.
 What I am going to talk about is what I use to edit markdown, and the tools I use to enhance it.